-2.14.1 Formal assessment of students' class work will be based on the descriptors with the assessment tool (BSquared) and linked to the National Curriculum.
-At the end of every term,
+2.14.1 Formal assessment of students' class work will be closely linked to the National Curriculum.
+At the end of every term, students are formally assessed in Maths and English to determine the progress made during the term.

-- students are formally assessed in Maths and English to determine the progress made during the half term. - 2.14.2 At EHS, we aim for children to achieve as much as possible with the aim to close the gap between their achievement and national expectation through the volume of work conducted on a weekly basis.
-However, this will be dependent upon the needs and the abilities of our students. - 2.14.3 For reporting purposes, each student will be assessed on a daily basis, according to what they achieve within certain lesson objectives set across the curriculum.
-From each lesson objective set, the overall effort made will then be recorded in conjunction with the 'BSquared Assessment Descriptors' (see 'Table 1 The Achievement Descriptors below), and this is then weighted towards their overall points of progression.
+- 2.14.2 At EHS, we aim for children to achieve as much as possible with the aim to close the gap between their achievement and national expectations through the volume of work conducted on a weekly basis.
+However, this will be dependent upon the needs and the abilities of our students. - 2.14.3 Assessment for learning is utilised daily as needed to support planning to ensure there is clear progression of skills and to challenge learners.
+All lessons have clear learning objectives and success criteria linked to the learning.

-Table 1 - The Achievement Descriptors
+Table 1 - The achievement descriptors